 A modular home is a prefabricated house or manufactured house that comes as individual sections manufactured off-site, transported, and arranged together on-site.
 The advantages of this construction process are time savings, reduced labor requirements, and standardization; the sections usually adhere to stringent state building codes and safety regulations.Materials are factory built.
 What remains is calculating labor costs based on the number of hours worked.

 One never needs to ask, “Are modular homes cheaper than stick-built homes?”
 The answer is clear, yes.
-Since modular homes are made to be easy to assemble, the amount of labor you have to buy is lower.
+Since modular homes are easy to assemble, the labor you have to buy is lower.
 You also get the added perk of having pre-cut items, no need for an architect, and everything delivered on-site.

 This also reduces final costs by making it easier to finish everything quickly.
 They’re usually 15 to 20 percent cheaper than a stick-built home.
 The total cost of a modular home depends on several factors, such as size, style, location, and building materials used.
 Generally, a modular home with two to four bedrooms can range anywhere from $50,000 to $100,000.

 Of course, if you are looking for a larger home, you can expect the cost to be higher.
-Additionally, indirect costs will be added if you want your modular home to have additional amenities and features, such as garages and decks.
+Indirect costs add up if you want your modular home to have additional amenities and features, such as garages and decks.
 Other factors influencing the price include any unconventional additions you make during the building process.

 Prices will vary significantly between states and regions, and this is based on local construction costs and regulations.
 However, manufactured homes are typically more affordable than traditional stick-built homes due to lower labor costs and shorter build times.